 Creates a fisheye camera that can be added to a 3D scene.

-Keywords: dome, draw, graphics, hemispherical, opengl, panorama, premium, projection, scenegraph, wide angle
+Keywords: dome, draw, graphics, hemispherical, opengl, panorama, planetarium, premium, pro, projection, scenegraph, wide angle

 This is a pro node.
 If you share this composition with other Vuo users, they'll need to have access to pro nodes in order to run it.